William Marsh Rice: Death and scandal

 William Rice was living alone in his apartment at 500 Madison Avenue, New York.
 His butler and valet, Charles F. Jones, had worked for him for a number of years.

 On September 24, 1900, James Baker received a telegram from Jones, stating:

-Despite the contents of this telegram, a second communique, from Rice's bankers warned that the multi-millionaire had died under peculiar circumstances, and that his body was to be cremated.
+Despite the contents of this telegram, a second communique, from Rice's bankers, warned that the multi-millionaire had died under peculiar circumstances, and that his body was to be cremated.

 On September 23, 1900, Rice was found dead by Charles Jones.
 Rice was presumed to have died in his sleep.
 Shortly thereafter, a bank teller noticed a suspiciously large check bearing the late Rice's signature and made out to Rice's New York City lawyer, Albert T. Patrick, but with Albert's name misspelled "Abert".
 Soon, Patrick made an announcement that Rice had changed his will right before his death, leaving the bulk of his fortune to Patrick rather than to his Institute.
 A subsequent investigation led by the District Attorney of New York resulted in the arrests of Patrick and of Jones, who had been persuaded to administer chloroform to Rice while he slept.

-Court action would later prove that Jones and Patrick had conspired to murder Rice on September 23.
+Court testimony would later show that Jones and Patrick had conspired to murder Rice on September 23.
 The will was proved a forgery.
 Patrick was sentenced to death, spending four years on death row at Sing Sing Prison before having his sentence commuted by Governor Frank Higgins in 1906.
 He received a full pardon from Governor John A. Dix six years later.
 Patrick died in Tulsa, Oklahoma on February 11, 1940, aged 74.

-Charles Jones was given freedom, and remained in seclusion until November 16, 1954.
-On that date, at age 79, he committed suicide in Baytown, Texas, where he lived.
+Charles Jones was given freedom in exchange for his confession and testimony against Patrick.
+After the trial, he remained in seclusion until November 16, 1954.
+On that date, at age 79, he died by suicide in Baytown, Texas, where he lived.

 Rice's body was eventually cremated, and the urn of his ashes was kept in the vault of the business office of the Trustees of the Institute until it was deposited beneath the monument erected in his memory on the campus of the Institute.
-In 1930 John Angel completed the Founder's Memorial at Rice University — depicting a seated William Marsh Rice — in line with specifications by architect Ralph Adams Cram.
+In 1930, John Angel completed the Founder's Memorial at Rice University — depicting a seated William Marsh Rice — in line with specifications by architect Ralph Adams Cram.